jnunyez/quantum-vpn/README.md

 https://github.com/microsoft/PQCrypto-VPN

+This is a repo used to play with post quantum crypto project from Microsoft.

+client folder builds a vagrant machine with all the necessary requiremetns to run a PQ-VPN client server folder builds a vagrant machine with all the necessary requirements to run a PQ-VPN server.

 ## Installing

 ```
 wget https://github.com/microsoft/PQCrypto-VPN/releases/download/PQCrypto-1.1/pq-openvpn-linux-staged.tar.gz
 ```

 Unpack pq-openvpn-linux-staged.tgz from the root directory as root.
-This will drop the installation in /usr/local/openvpn as well as an automatic startup script suitable for Ubuntu hosts running systemd. sudo su -
+This will drop the installation in /usr/local/openvpn as well as an automatic startup script suitable for Ubuntu hosts running systemd.

 ```
 cd /